behnammohammadi/software-eng-ladder/Home/Level 5.2- Tech Lead TL2.md

 - Drives a culture of continuous improvement and innovation.

 ### Minimum Experience:
-- 10+ years of practical experience before considering a promotion.
+- Consider a promotion after gaining 1 or more years of practical experience in TL2.
 - Significant experience leading and influencing organizational-level initiatives.

 ### Next Actions: